microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

-- `model`: The model.
+-`model`: the model.
-- `params`: The generator parameters.
+-`params`: the generator parameters.

 #### Throws

-`GenAIException`- If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.

 ### Is generation done